-Is a Higher CFU count Probiotic better than the one with a lower CFU count?
+Is a Higher CFU Dose Probiotic better than the one with a lower CFU count?

 They often cause severe side effects in healthy people such as stomach cramps, pain, etc. and very few people would recommend high CFU probiotics to a person who has never tried any probiotic before.
 So, we can say that the choice of a probiotic largely depends on your individual goals as for most people, probiotics in the 5 to 15 billion CFU range are a good choice (5).

-Probiotic companies are also known for using high CFU count as a marketing tactic as most first-time customers believe that the higher CFU count is an indicator of the quality of the probiotic.
-Companies are aware of this and sometimes use the high CFU count to mislead uninformed consumers.
+Probiotic companies are also known for using high CFU number as a marketing tactic as most first-time customers believe that the higher the count, the higher quality of the probiotic.
+Companies are aware of this and sometimes use the higher doses to mislead uninformed consumers.

 Higher Colony Forming Units = Better Quality is the most enduring myth about probiotics, and still, a considerable number of people believe in it.
 Probiotics with higher count may be better than the ones with low one in some cases, but the vast majority of people don’t need them.